kevinslin/seed-tldr/vault/common.psql.md

 > PostgreSQL command-line client.
 > More information: <https://www.postgresql.org/docs/current/app-psql.html>.

-- Connect to database.
+- Connect to the database.
 It connects to localhost using default port 5432 with default user as currently logged in user:

 `psql {{database}}`

-- Connect to database on given server host running on given port with given username, without a password prompt:
+- Connect to the database on given server host running on given port with given username, without a password prompt:

 `psql -h {{host}} -p {{port}} -U {{username}} {{database}}`

-- Connect to database; user will be prompted for password:
+- Connect to the database; user will be prompted for password:

 `psql -h {{host}} -p {{port}} -U {{username}} -W {{database}}`